TDD is sexy

 Also we run getScore function after each scoring.
 This way we check if the game is over already after each scoring.

-See also How to setup Mobx with React in 2021
+See also How to setup babel without Nodemon in NodeJS

 And we have to check for error in getScore and if we find one then return it.
 Also when the serverScore or opponentScore is equal to “Game” then we set our global variable gameOver to true.